Grace King: Death and legacy

 In the last fifteen years of her life, King frequently experienced bouts of ill health.
 By 1928, she had difficulty holding a pen and writing.
 On January 4, 1932, King suffered a stroke, and she remained bedridden for the rest of her life.
 Her sisters, Nan and Nina cared for her until she died on the morning of January 14, 1932.

 She is buried in Metairie Cemetery in New Orleans.

 King finished her autobiography, Memories of a Southern Woman of Letters shortly before her death.
 Macmillan Publishing Company published King's autobiography a few months later.
 In her autobiography, King offered little information about her private self.
 Instead, King maintained her public persona by presenting herself as a respectable southern lady.

-Grace King High School on Grace King Place in Metairie, Louisiana, is named in her honor.
+Grace King High School on Grace King Place in Metairie, Louisiana, was named in her honor and held her name for decades.
+On April 5, 2023, the Jefferson Parish School Board, under heavy opposition from current students and alumni, voted to close Grace King and move Haynes Advanced Academy from its Old Metairie campus to Grace King's campus.
+Haynes Academy officially opened in its new location at the beginning of the 2023–2024 school year.

 The Residential Life Administration building at Louisiana State University is also named after her.